BiCroLab/iFISH-singleLocus-analysis/README.md

 #### Deconvolved images, by Huygens (or similar)

 Create a subfolder in `input`, where you will place a folder for each dataset.
-The absolute path to this folder should be specified in the `config.yaml` file as `deconvolved_root_folder`
+The absolute path to this folder should be specified in the `config.yaml` file as `deconvolved_root_folder`.
 The folder name <u>must</u> match the dataset name.
 Each dataset folder should contain the deconvolved tiff images, alongside a `<channel>_<ID>_history.txt` file containing the deconvolution log.

 #### Automatically picked userDots